 Voices of Rwanda is dedicated to recording and preserving testimonies of Rwandans, and to ensuring that their stories inform the world about genocide and inspire a global sense of responsibility to prevent human rights atrocities.

 On April 7, 1994, Rwanda descended into genocide.
-Over the course of 90 days, at least eight hundred thousand Tutsi and thousands of politically moderate Hutus were killed by fellow Rwandans with the implicit permission of a passive international community.
-Today survivors, bystanders, the rescuers, and perpetrators are all searching for ways to live with one another and with their difficult past.
-Despite the enormous challenges, Rwanda is moving forward and rebuilding a nation.
+Over the course of 90 days, over eight hundred thousand Tutsi were killed by their Hutu neighbors with the implicit permission of a passive international community.

-Voices of Rwanda recognizes Rwandans’ need to share their stories and the value of their histories for all people.
+Voices of Rwanda recognizes the need of the rescapés to share their stories and the value of their histories for all people.
 Toward that end, Voices of Rwanda has begun a campaign to film testimonies of Rwandans and to archive them, in both Rwanda and the United States.
 The testimonies will be made available as a resource for historians, psychologists, activists, journalists, artists, and future generations of Rwandans.

 Not to transmit an experience is to betray it. -Elie Wiesel